- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 - Wavelength min/max or center/span: Set bandwidth over which to apply the fit.

-Note: This tab includes options which should only be changed if you are quite familiar with the meshing algorithm and techniques used.
+Note: This tab includes options that should only be changed if you are quite familiar with the meshing algorithm and techniques used.

 - PML KAPPA: The normalized imaginary electric and magnetic conductivity used in the PML boundaries.